alejoalvarez/java/Java 8/Streams/Streams-collect.md

 # Streams - collect()

-Collect is an extremely useful terminal operation to transform the elements of the stream into a different kind of result, e.g. a ```List```, ```Set``` or ```Map```.
-Collect accepts a ```Collector``` which consists of four different operations: a supplier, an accumulator, a combiner and a finisher.
+- Collect is an extremely useful terminal operation to transform the elements of the stream into a different kind of result, e.g. a `List`, `Set` or `Map`.

+- Collect accepts a `Collector` which consists of four different operations: a supplier, an accumulator, a combiner and a finisher.
 This sounds super complicated at first, but the good part is Java 8 supports various built-in collectors via the ```Collectors``` class.
-So for the most common operations you don't have to implement a collector yourself.

 Let's start with a very common usecase: